KrimzenNinja/npm-module-template/README.md

 1. In the `.circleci/config.yml` file:
 	1. Update the `working_directory` field.
 	1. If this is a private package then after `npm publish .` add `--access restricted`
+1. Add the project to CircleCi if it is not picked up automatically
+1. Add the `$NPM_TOKEN` environment variable

 ## TODO

 Make a Yeoman generator to do all the steps.